Joseph H. Jefferson

-Joseph H. Jefferson is a Democratic member of the South Carolina House of Representatives, representing the 102nd District since 2004.
+Joseph H. Jefferson (born May 31, 1947) was a member of the South Carolina House of Representatives, representing the 102nd District from 2004 to 2024.
+He is a member of the Democratic Party.

 Background

-Jefferson was born on May 31, 1947 to Joseph H. and Omega T. Jefferson.
+Jefferson was born on May 31, 1947, to Joseph H. and Omega T. Jefferson.
 He graduated from St. Stephens High School and then attended Claflin University, where he earned a B.S. in 1970.
 Jefferson also attended the South Carolina Criminal Justice Academy Magistrate School in 1999.
+On May 30, 1970, he married Deloris Livingston and the couple has 3 children, Trena Mack, Marva Patterson, and Joseph III.

+Political career

-On May 30, 1970 he married Deloris Livingston and the couple has 3 children, Trena Mack, Marva Patterson, and Joseph III.
-Jefferson was a Specialist Assistant to Congressman Mendel Davis from 1972 to 1980, Chairman of the Berkeley County School Board and represented the Sixth Congressional District as a member of the South Carolina Department of Transportation Commission from 1994 to 1998.
+Jefferson was a Specialist Assistant to Congressman Mendel Jackson Davis from 1972 to 1980, Chairman of the Berkeley County School Board and represented the Sixth Congressional District as a member of the South Carolina Department of Transportation Commission from 1994 to 1998.
 Jefferson served as a Magistrate Judge for Berkeley County for 32 years.

-Jefferson currently serves as 2nd Vice Chair of the House Labor, Commerce and Industry Committee.
+Jefferson served as 2nd Vice Chair of the House Labor, Commerce and Industry Committee.